ritza-co/Codecov/Codecov Jest Draft.md

 Integrating Jest with Codecov enables you to track and visualize the code coverage metrics you generate over time.
 Codecov is a service that integrates with existing CI/CD pipelines, providing insights into your testing coverage.

-Below are the steps to set up and integrate Codecov with your Jest configuration.
+Below are the steps to set up and integrate Codecov with your existing Jest setup.

-### Set Up Codecov in Your Repository
+### Set Up Codecov for Your Repository

 First, [create](https://about.codecov.io/codecov-free-trial/) an account on Codecov and link it to your version control platform, refer to the [quick start guide](https://docs.codecov.com/docs/quick-start) for more details on these steps.
 Codecov will generate a unique token for your project, which you will need to save as a **Repository Secret** to upload the coverage reports securely.